SFTP Integrations

 Execution of SFTP

-The way this protocol is executed in data integration is as follows:
+The way this protocol is executed in the data integration process is as follows:

-1. The file is detected and added to the client’s processing queue, concatenating its ID.
+1. The file is detected and placed into the processing queue, with the client identifier appended.

-2. When it is its turn —there are several processors scanning each client’s queue—, all lines of the file are read and the reading format is checked.
+2. When the file reaches its turn for processing, all lines are read and the format is validated.

-3. Records with invalid values (the product does not exist, the date is incorrect, the quantity is negative, etc.) are filtered out, and lines that cannot be processed —those containing errors— are ignored.
-For all other values processed as correct:
+3. Records containing invalid values (incorrect identifiers, wrong date formats, negative values, etc.) are filtered out, and any unprocessable lines are ignored.
+For all remaining values processed as valid:

 • The current records are deleted.